|

 wonder what they would give me for you?" he parried.
 That thought

-made Kor laugh out loud, "At least there is one place in this Universe,
+made Kor laugh too, "At least there is one place in this Universe,

 66.